yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2023/index.md

 The other issue is a hardware limitation.
 Intel decided to remove support for Float64 operations on their Generation 12 graphics products (UHD 700/Xe/Arc) without providing a driver fallback.
-Well, it turns out that, for unknown reasons, `Tears of the Kingdom` requires over the top precision in its cutscenes — precision that current Intel hardware physically lacks, causing us to crash building the shader.
+Well, it turns out that, for unknown reasons, `Tears of the Kingdom` requires over the top precision in its cutscenes — precision that current Intel hardware physically lacks, causing us to crash when building the shader.
 We’re testing a Float64 to Float32 shader conversion to solve the problem.
-For now, Mainline Intel users will have to get a save past the intro cutscene, or use OpenGL, as the OpenGL spec dictates that Float64 must be supported one way or another, even if it is via software emulation.
+For now, Mainline Intel users will want to use a save that's past the intro cutscene, or use OpenGL, as the OpenGL spec dictates that Float64 must be supported one way or another, even if it is via software emulation.

-Currently, the game is playable at a mostly-consistent 30 FPS with an i5 1240P running an Iris Xe iGPU (if you stick to handheld rendering), and shows better performance than AMD's Vega iGPUs.
+Currently, the game is playable at a mostly-consistent 30 FPS with an i5 1240P running an Iris Xe iGPU (if you stick to handheld rendering), and exhibits better performance than AMD's Vega iGPUs.

 For those interested in the experience with desktop products, here is footage captured with an Arc A770 16GB: